Last updated August 2024

 PDFs

-Some of our PDFs don’t meet accessibility standards.
+Some of our PDFs do not meet accessibility standards.
 The actions identified are:

-We are working through the backlog of essential documents to make them accessible as quickly as possible, based on the actions above.
+We are updating essential and popular documents to make them accessible as soon as possible, based on the actions above.

 Navigable